CEI-lab/ece3400-2017/docs/schedule.md

 # Schedule for ECE 3400 Fall 2017

-You can access the PH427 lab any time a TA is available.
-If a lab session is ongoing you will have to yield the space to those who are signed up though.
+***

-<html><iframe src="https://calendar.google.com/calendar/embed?src=ece34002017%40gmail.com&ctz=America/New_York" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe></html>
+You can [access the PH427 lab](https://calendar.google.com/calendar/embed?src=ece34002017%40gmail.com&ctz=America/New_York) any time a TA is available.
+Be aware that if a lab session is ongoing you will have to yield the space to those who are signed up.

 ***